indilib/indi-3rdparty/indi-asi-power/README.md

 ```
 sudo apt install indi-asi-power
 ```
-This installs the driver and the pigpiod service it requires; and enables and starts the pigpiod service
+This is dependent on the pigpiod daemon which normally runs as a systemd service.
+The daemon and service are installed with INDI package libpigpiod

 To build from source you need to install required libraries and headers before compiling.
 See [INDI site](http://indilib.org/download.html) for more details.
 In addition you need to install pigpio client libraries and headers
 ```
-sudo apt -y install libpigpiod-if-dev libpigpiod-if2-1 pigpio-tools
+sudo apt -y install libpigpiod-if-dev libpigpiod-if2-1 pigpio-tools libpigpiod

 cd ~/Projects
 git clone https://github.com/indilib/indi-3rdparty.git